Design a Beautiful Backyard That Gives Back to Nature

 Common Fringe Myrtle (Calytrix Tetragona)

-A bushy shrub that is easy to grow as it will tolerate light frost and is drought resistant.
-It produces a profusion of very small white or pink flowers clustered along arching branches in the spring.
+A bushy shrub that is easy to grow and produces a profusion of white or pink flower clustered along arching branches in the spring.
 It needs well drained soil in full sun or some shade.
-Size can vary from 1 to 2.5m.
+It will tolerate light frost and is drought resistant.
+Size up to 2.5m high.

 Native Yam (Microseris lanceolata)